 A specific concern is the need to protect the town's water resources.
-Two-thirds of Foster is within the watershed of the Scituate Reservoir, a vital regional public water supply.
+Fifty-five percent (55%) of Foster is within the watershed of the Scituate Reservoir, a vital regional public water supply.
 Both inside and outside the reservoir's watershed are valuable streams and rivers that are important to the town's scenic qualities and natural habitats.
 All residents rely on groundwater for potable water.
 These water resources are connected; all can be threatened by inappropriate development, poorly managed storm water runoff, erosion and sedimentation, or poorly designed or maintained septic systems.
 Although the water quality in the town is generally good, there have been localized problem areas where groundwater contamination has impacted local wells, and some instances where sediment runoff and excessive nutrient enrichment have impacted surface water bodies.
+In addition to adopting conservation zoning ordinances, Foster should seek to protect areas of critical concern through acquisition efforts involving the Town, Land Trust, state agencies such as RIDEM and private entities such as Providence Water Supply Board as stated in the Scituate Reservoir Management Plan.

-Agricultural Land
+Aaricultural Land

 Loss of agricultural land to residential development and by cessation of farming and reversion to forest land has long been an issue of concern in Foster as most local dairy farms ceased operation.
 Recent data suggest a reversal of this trend in both areas.
 First, due to economic conditions, the rate of development has stalled in Foster and conversion of farmland to development has not been manifested recently.
 A return to robust growth, however has the potential to affect farmland in the future.
 Second, local agriculture is experiencing rapid growth in Rhode Island and locally.
-Regulatory changes such as the RI Right to Farm Act, agricultural incentive programs of RIDEM, and changing market conditions such as Community Supported Agriculture, Farm-share, Farm to Table, Farmer's Markets, Rhody Fresh and the Local Food movement have led to recent growth in Rhode Island agriculture.
+Regulatory changes such as the RI Right to Farm Act, agricultural incentive programs of RIDEM, and changing market conditions such as Community Supported Agriculture, Farm-share, Farm to Table, Farmer's Markets, Rhody Fresh and the

+Local Food movement have led to recent growth in Rhode Island agriculture.
 Currently operating farms in Foster, according to Farm fresh Rhode Island (www.farmfresh.org) are shown in Table 4 below.

-Table 4: Operating Farms in Foster5
+Table 4: Operating Farms in Foster